jaegertracing/jaeger-client-node/README.md

 [![Build Status][ci-img]][ci] [![Coverage Status][cov-img]][cov] [![NPM Published Version][npm-img]][npm] [![OpenTracing 1.0 Enabled][ot-img]][ot-url]

-# Jaeger Bindings for Javascript OpenTracing API
+# Jaeger Bindings for OpenTracing API for Node.js

 This is [Jaeger](https://jaegertracing.io/)'s client side instrumentation library for Node.js that implements [Javascript OpenTracing API 1.0](https://github.com/opentracing/opentracing-javascript/).

+Note that this library is not designed to run in the browser, only in the Node.js-backend servers.
+For browser-only version, see https://github.com/jaegertracing/jaeger-client-javascript.

 ## Contributing and Developing